duanbiao2000/obsidianDoc/Extras/textgenerator/prompts/awesomePrompts/languagedetectorAwesome.md

 ---
 promptId: languagedetectorAwesome
 aliases: 🌐 Language Detector
-description: I want you act as a language detector.
+summary: I want you act as a language detector.
 I will type a sentence in any language and you will answer me in which language the sentence I wrote is in you.
 Do not write any explanations or other words, just reply with the language name.
 author: awesome-chatgpt-prompts
 version: 0.0.2
 mode: insert